cncf/toc/reviews/2021-openebs-annual.md

 ### Maintainers

-- There are a total of [7 maintainers](https://github.com/openebs/openebs/blob/master/MAINTAINERS) and
+- There are a total of [10 maintainers](https://github.com/openebs/openebs/blob/master/MAINTAINERS), up from 7 last year and
-- 20 additional reviewers.
+- 29 additional reviewers.
 The [reviewers](https://github.com/openebs/openebs/blob/master/GOVERNANCE.md#reviewers) maintain one or more repositories and are on their way to becoming organization maintainers.
+This is up grom 17 last year.

+Majority of the maintainers still are from MayaData, while ~10 maintainers are contributing from other companies.

 ### Other metrics